PardeeCenterDU/BIGPOPA/README.md

    'dotnet.exe "C:/Users/Public/IFsCore/netcoreapp2.2/ifs.dll" 5 2030 **0** false false 1 False'

 Through this method, you are able to retain the original files under the RUNFILES folder.
 Each model run will only occur under its associated session number.
 However, you will need to make changes to python classes and functions so that output of each model are properly handled.
 ##### Method 2.
-Setting up multiple IFsCore in the device
+Setting up multiple IFsCore in the device (current implementation)
 This is a simpler approach as you are merely copying and pasting the same IFsCore structure.
 In the model initilization stage in Python, you will have to input different paths.
-The downside of this approach is you are wasting extra storage space.
+The downside of this approach is you are wasting extra storage space (around 42.5mb for files under DATA/ folder).

 # Contributing
 We welcome contributions and feedback.
 Here's how you can help: